Build on Android

 4. Open the Reader SDK page, and then choose Request Credentials to generate your Reader SDK repository password.

-A graphic showing the Reader SDK page in the Developer Dashboard with the generated Reader SDK repository password.
+A graphic showing the Reader SDK page in the Developer Console with the generated Reader SDK repository password.

 Link to section